Approximating the closest structured singular matrix polynomial: Abstract

-An important peculiarity of the approach we propose is the possibility to limit the perturbations to just a few matrices (we recall that in many examples some of the matrices may have a topological/combinatorial function which does not allow to change them) and also to include structural constraints, as the preservation of the sparsity pattern of one or more matrices $A_i$, as well as collective-like properties, like a palindromic structure.
+Consider a matrix polynomial $P \left( \lambda \right)= A_0 + \lambda A_1 + \ldots + \lambda^d A_d$, with $A_0,\ldots, A_d$ complex (or real) matrices with a certain structure.
+In this paper we discuss an iterative method to numerically approximate the closest structured singular matrix polynomial $\widetilde P\left( \lambda \right)$, using the distance induced by the Frobenius norm.
+An important peculiarity of the approach we propose is the possibility to include different types of structural constraints.
+The method also allows us to limit the perturbations to just a few matrices and also to include additional structures, such as the preservation of the sparsity pattern of one or more matrices $A_i$, and also collective-like properties, like a palindromic structure.
 The iterative method is based on the numerical integration of the gradient system associated with a suitable functional which quantifies the distance to singularity of a matrix polynomial.